-I currently work as project manager in the environmental field for our two Te Arawa entities who oversee the protection of our lakes and rivers.
+I am a project manager for our two Te Arawa environmental entities who oversee the protection of both our lakes and rivers, Te Arawa Lakes Trust (TALT) and Te Arawa River Iwi Trust (TARIT).
+While I maintains my work with TALT I have also recently became a Board Member on the TARIT board.
 I also serve on the national iwi technical advisory group for Freshwater.

 I am passionate about representing the interests of Tūhourangi to help make a difference, sharing tools to enable our people to protect and enhance our whenua and wai and ensuring our voices are heard and not lost in translation, through governmental processes.